 How to build a Clause Classification Dataset?

-- In this way we keep on going until we annotate 100% of data.
-And at the end we were also able to build a model which can give us good predictions on the new data.
+- In this way, we keep on going until we annotate 100% of the data.
+And in the end, we were also able to build a model that can give us good predictions on the new data.

-- But we wanted to have a sophisticated model which can be used in real applications, that’s why we used a transformer based model called BERT (the state of the art NLP model at that time) to train and prepare a model which can classify clauses at a 0.90 F1 score.
+- But we wanted to have a sophisticated model that can be used in real applications, that’s why we used a transformer-based model called BERT (the state of the art NLP model at that time) to train and prepare a model that can classify clauses at a 0.90 F1 score.

 Here’s how the typical review system will look like: